 Typical Emeg Shore Supply IT Transformer

-1no.
-Incoming ACB suitable rated and a number of suitable rated ACB shore supply outgoing ways Manufactured to Network Rail Line Standard (NR/L2/RMVP/XXX Issue 3 and NR/PS/ELP/ 00022 issue 2 Feb 2006) and comprising of: –
+An incoming ACB suitably rated and a number of suitably rated ACB Shore Supply outgoing ways – manufactured to Network Rail Line Standard (NR/L2/RMVP/XXX Issue 3 and NR/PS/ELP/ 00022 issue 2 Feb 2006) and comprising of:

-a) One incoming section with withdrawable pattern 3 pole ACB, a set of instrumentation and protection equipment all as per Network Rail Line Standard.
+a) One incoming section with withdrawable pattern 3-pole ACB, a set of instrumentation and protection equipment per Network Rail Line Standard.

-b) A number of withdrawable pattern ACB outgoing shore supply 3 pole outgoing ways, suitably rated with a maximum breaking capacity of 35kA along with 3 sets of protection and control equipment as per Network Rail Line Standard.
+b) A number of withdrawable pattern ACB outgoing Shore Supply 3-pole outgoing ways, suitably rated with a maximum breaking capacity of 35kA along with 3 sets of protection and control equipment per Network Rail Line Standard.

-The Ground Box or Trifurcating Box would be manufactured from stainless steel and would generally be recessed into the apron and fitted with a non-slip cover.
-Into the box would three single core flexible cables are provided and on the other end a plug is provided that is compatible with the train, usually the plugs are LPA.
+The ground box or trifurcating box would be manufactured from stainless steel and would generally be recessed into the apron and fitted with a non-slip cover.
+Three single core flexible cables are provided, with a plug that is compatible with the train.
+Usually, the plugs are LPA.